 - The shipping company must be registered in Norway or the EEA. - The minimum requirement for assets is primarily ownership of a qualifying vessel or ownership of at least 3% in a company or chain of companies owning such a vessel.
 There is a required ratio of owned vessels to chartered-in vessels, and certain restrictions to the chartering out of vessels on bareboat to external parties.
-There is also a restriction as to what assets the company may own. - The company must comply with flag requirements.
+There is also a restriction as to what assets the company may own.
+Contributed by: Kristian Lindhartsen, Lilly Kathrin Relling and Synøve April Rylund Glesaaen, Kvale Advokatfirma DA The company must comply with flag requirements.